dojo-modeling/dojo-docs/data-format.md

 | 2             	| 2015 	| Djibouti 	|            	| 1.8              	| survey collected by World Bank            	|
 | 2             	| 2015 	| Eritrea  	|            	| 2.1              	| survey collected by World Bank            	|

-Or, a format like the following could be used:
+Alternatively, a format like the following will be acceptable by Dojo:

 | Survey_Number 	| Year 	| Country  	| Index_Name       	| Index_Value 	| Notes                                     	|
 |---------------	|------	|----------	|------------------	|-------------	|-------------------------------------------	|